 While Highway 101 features many modern-day conveniences for shopping and entertainment, you can still expect a peppering of glass blowing studios, salt-water taffy and ice cream parlors, and the occasional rock and souvenir shop.
 We like Florence because you can cover a bunch of different territory over the course of a full day.

 Begin with history.
-Start at the Suislaw Pioneer Museum, built into a historic 1905 schoolhouse, and learn about the region’s early settlers, loggers, and fisherman.
-Then head over to the 140-foot tall Suislaw River Bridge to admire the double-leaf bascule design and the four Art Deco-style obelisks that house mechanical equipment.
+Start at the Siuslaw Pioneer Museum, built into a historic 1905 schoolhouse, and learn about the region’s early settlers, loggers, and fisherman.
+Then head over to the 140-foot tall Siuslaw River Bridge to admire the double-leaf bascule design and the four Art Deco-style obelisks that house mechanical equipment.